 Eggs and low-fat dairy are encouraged in small amounts and include regular milk, fermented milk, cheese and skyr.
 Skyr is a cultured dairy product from Iceland with the consistency of strained yoghurt and is often compared to Greek yoghurt.

-Low-fat vegetable spreads and margarines with no added plant sterols are used on breads and for cooking as common replacements to their dairy-counterpart, butter.
+Low-fat vegetable spreads and margarine with no added plant sterols are used on bread and for cooking.
+This is used as common replacement to butter.

 Nordic: Mackerel, salmon and herring

 Australian: Mackerel, salmon and sardines